 The Elephant Care project provides refuge to domesticated elephants that have been used in the logging and tourism industries.

 You will support the team in caring for the rescued elephants at the centre; many of whom arrive with severe health problems and bear the scars of previous abuse.
 The extra support from volunteers is crucial to ensure that every animal receives the optimum level of care.
 By spreading the word about the use and abuse of animals, volunteers raise awareness of these issues and what can be done to help them.
 You can also combine this role with the Wildlife Rescue project.

-Explore the beautiful local area and fascinating night markets in the popular destination of Hua Hin.
+Explore the beautiful local area and vibrant night market in the popular destination of Hua Hin.
 Visit one of the nearby national parks and see some wonderful wildlife!

 Help the Elephant Care team to care for elephants in need.